 > Even though the WindFoil is breathable, it won't actually stop you sweating and because its windproof, you lose the cooling effect of the air rushing past as you ride.
 So you can overheat a little when your work rate climbs but pulling down the long front zip and yanking up the sleeves provides a surprising amount of ventilation.

-What's the difference between the Draft Dodger, Frosty Boy, Toasty Pie and Ice Queen?
+What's the difference between the Draft Dodger, Frosty Boy/Ice Queen?

-> The Frosty Boy and Ice Queen both have WindFoil fronts and arms with a highly breathable micro-fleece back.
+> The Frosty Boy and Ice Queen both have WindFoil fronts and arms with a lightweight, quick drying laminated fleece.
 A long front zip for ventilation allows you to manage your body temperature through a wide range of conditions

-> The Draft Dodger and Toasty Pie are made up entirely of WindFoil softshell.
+> The Draft Dodger is made up entirely of WindFoil softshell.
 The full-length front zip offers the convenience of a jacket - no battling with your helmet as you try to yank it over your head - creating a commuter's dream garment.

 > WindFoil garments enjoy a warm machine wash.
-Try to avoid cold-water detergents and those with bleach.
+Try to avoid cold-water detergents and those with bleach or fabric softener.
 The cold-water varieties have little enzymes that are super-charged to brave the cold but can damage technical fabrics and cause skin irritation.
 Bleach and fabric softeners may attack the WindFoil laminate.
 As a rule of thumb, product that is easy on the planet is also easy on your body.
 Select a mild plant-based soap like Ecover, Ecostore, Earthwise or Aware.